WikiWatershed/global-hydrography/README.md

     conda develop /path/to/module/
     ```

-You should now be able to run the Tutorials and create your own Jupyter Notebooks!
+You should now be able to run the examples and create your own Jupyter Notebooks!